franflorido/master_frontend_lemoncode/modulo6_api/basico/ejercicio-2/README.md

 npm install
 ```

-# Steps Run
+# Steps to run it

-- `npm start` in the main folder ""ejercicio-2" to start the server in localhost:3000 and the front app in localhost:8080
+- `npm start` in the main folder "ejercicio-2" to start the server in localhost:3000 and the front app in localhost:8080

 ```bash
 npm install